What is Mediation?

 - The mediator will discuss the issues with the parties and help them bring about a solution to their dispute in a constructive and sometimes creative fashion.

-- Mediation agreements reached can be enforced through the courts, if necessary.
+- Agreements reached in mediation can be enforced through the courts, if necessary.

 Why is mediation more useful or effective than litigation?